The Parent Experience

 In addition to being active participants in our children’s early school experiences, the parent members of RPCNS are responsible for the operation of the school and the maintenance of the physical space.
 In the spirit of cooperation, there are several requirements we have for every family:

 Assist in your child’s class - Depending upon the age of your child, the co-op burden is 2-5 times per month for each child enrolled.
-On a rotating basis, the parents are also responsible for bringing a healthy snack for the class.
+Parents act as the Teacher's assistant for the entire class day in their child's classroom.
+This requirement can be "bought out" by choosing the "Non-Co-op" Option on the RPCNS Application.

 Hold a job in the school - Each family is given a job at the school with the parents’ talents, strengths and personal preferences taken into account.
 The level of involvement required is widely varied with different jobs.
 Examples of jobs are Librarian, Kitchen Helper, Class Parent, and Board positions like Co-Chair, Secretary or Treasurer.